NoobsArePeople2/AIRPad/README.md

 #### Missing Buttons

 The AIRPad API is standardized around the Xbox 360 and Dual Shock 3 as these are common, popular gamepads.
 However, not all pads fit this API perfectly.
 One notable example is the Wiimote without any attachments.
-A Wiimote has not analog sticks or triggers.
+A Wiimote has no analog sticks nor triggers.
 In cases like this AIRPad will return the "up" value for any feature a controller lacks.
 This means that the analog stick x-y values for a Wiimote will always be 0.
 Likewise, trigger values will always be 0 as well.

 ### Dead Zone